mayomi1/djangoMiniproject/README.md

-this project is to reproduce nacoss bookshelf using django
+This project is to reproduce the NACOSS Django project developed by the department of Computer Science and Engineering of Obafemi Awolowo University